HazardousPeach/coq2vec/README.md

 fixed-width vectors for use in ML models.
 Does this by training an autoencoder on a corpus of coq terms.

-This repo is constructed from code by Abhishek Vargas.
+This repo is constructed from code by Abhishek Varghese.

 Example Usage
 -------------